 In 1975 the Sisters of Mercy, after 64 years of providing a Catholic education to the community, made the decision that they could no longer continue teaching in Walcha.
 A School Board was formed which was the first School Board for the Diocese.
 The Board Members were Len Fenning, Richard Lonergan, Justin King, Rick McCormack, Sue Fitzgerald, Fr George O’Connor, Fr Flood, Howard Whitelaw and Joy Finlayson.
 It is interesting to note that Joy Finlayson is currently the Parish representative on the current School Board.

 In 1976 Mr Maxwell McGinty was appointed the first lay Principal at St Patrick’s.
 He had a staff of two and about 85 pupils.
 By 1981 the numbers had increased to 130.

 The first stage of the Mercy Block was built in 1977 and the second stage in 1981.
-The Mercy Block was built by voluntary labour under the leadership of Mr Len Fenning.
+Voluntary labour built the Mercy Block under the leadership of Mr Len Fenning.
 In 1979 the John McKeon Memorial Library was opened – it was the old admin building that was demolished to make way for our new library.

 The school oval was levelled in 1977 for sporting activities.
 The school crest and motto “Growing in Wisdom and Faith” were selected from the entries received by the School Board in September 1980.

 In 2006 the old toilet block was demolished to make way for a new canteen and Covered Outdoor Learning Area (COLA).
-This was provided with the financial assistance of Mr Justin King and again the parent body stepped forward to provide many hours in voluntary labour.
+This was provided with the financial assistance of Mr Justin King, and again the parent body stepped forward to offer many hours of voluntary labour.

-In 2011, funding provided under the Federal Government’s Building the Education Revolution, saw the construction of a new Library and Administration building.
+In 2011, funding provided under the Federal Government’s Building the Education Revolution saw the construction of a new Library and Administration building.
 Staff gained access to the building a week before the centenary celebrations.
-The new building was officially opened in March 2012.
+The new building officially opened in March 2012.